flox/nixexprs/docs/builders.md

   - `installPhase` (string, default ~`make install`): Command to run for installing the package

 #### Returns
-A derivation containing whatever was installed with the standard phases
+A derivation containing whatever was installed with the standard phases.

+As with all builders, the derivation also exports a `.project` attribute which is the `project` from the inputs, allowing flox to discover which project this derivation belongs to.

 ## `flox.pythonPackages.buildPythonPackage`